sfu-discourse-lab/SOCC/README.md

 ## gnm_articles.csv

 <br>
 This CSV contains information about The Globe and Mail articles in our dataset.
+Below we describe fields in this CSV.

 <b>article_id</b><br>
 A unique identifier for the article.
 We use this identifier in the comments CSV.
 You'll also see this identifier in the article url.
 (E.g., 26691065)